chalkies/chalkies.github.io/index.md

-If you're a person looking for a house, provide your budget in the subject line and what you're are looking for in terms of location (examples: east bay only, within 1 mile of BART, ground floor rooms only, etc).
+If you're a person looking for a house:
+1. provide your budget in the subject line
+2. what you're are looking for in terms of location (examples: east bay only, within 1 mile of BART, ground floor rooms only, etc).
+3. what you are looking for in your next home (examples: shared food plan, weekly meetings with housemates, nonviolent communication protocols, QT only housing, BIPOC only housing, a bedroom door, a backyard to garden in)

 # Events